-Simple Objects: An Excavation
+Simple Objects: An Excavation, a progressive installation

 A contemporary archeological dig of one family's home, Camp Fire, Paradise, California.

 Tell me about the objects that you care for most in the world.
 The things you can’t give up.
 They may not be remarkable.
 We save these objects for the memories they evoke and the power they have to root us to our loved ones and to ourselves.
 The objects in this exhibition are what’s left after the destruction of Christy Heron-Clark’s childhood homes in the Camp Fire, November 18, 2018, in Paradise, California.
 In memory, Christy ponders what remains of four generations of family treasures.
 They may not have been what she would have saved: Nature does not share the discernment of the human heart.
 Stephanie Taylor considers the objects as they exist today, transformed, in the eyes of an artist, to excavate her own memory and create new stories.
 As the stories accumulate and strengthen, they give hope that the balance between human fragility and human resilience can be restored.

 These objects are curiosities, and also remnants of something horrific.